+Carramandina

+Proposed Text Change Corresponding LDC Comments

+Revision(s)

 Low Density Residential

+Purpose and Intent

 The purpose and intent of this land use designation is to provide appropriate locations for standard detached single family residences at a maximum density of four dwelling units per net buildable acre, with a limited list of public purpose and special exception uses.
 This land use requires a full range of basic services and facilities and may serve as an effective transitional use between more intense urban uses and Suburban Estates.
+R-1 R-1A R-1AA R-1AAA R-1AAAA To accommodate some Missing Middle housing types, LDR no longer limited to detached single family structures.

+Uses

-- A. Single family detached residences (site-built or modular) and/or Missing Middle housing typologies as defined in the Introduction Element (except for Six-plexes, Courtyard Buildings, and Live/Work units), up to four dwelling units per net buildable acre; - B. Public elementary schools, public middle schools and public high schools; and - C. Special exception uses such as group homes, houses of worship, day care, guest cottages, home occupation, public utilities, and publicly owned parks and recreational areas.
+A. Single family detached residences (site-built or modular) and/or Missing Middle housing typologies as defined in the Introduction Element (except for Six-plexes, Courtyard Buildings, and Live/Work units), up to four dwelling units per net buildable acre; B. Public elementary schools, public middle schools and public high schools; and C. Special exception uses such as group homes, houses of worship, day care, guest cottages, home occupation, public utilities, and publicly owned parks and recreational areas.
+LDR would allow the following Missing Middle typologies: Small Lot Single Family Cottage Court Duplex Townhouse Triplex Four-Plex

+Services and Facilities

-This land use requires an urban level of service for most facilities consistent with Exhibit FLU: Services and Facilities by Classification.
+This land use requires an urban level of service for most facilities consistent with Exhibit FLU: Services and Facilities by Classification .

+Special Provisions

-- E Pedestrian, bicycle and vehicular linkages between abutting residential areas is encouraged in order to provide convenient access to recreation, schools, libraries, and shopping.
+A Pedestrian, bicycle and vehicular linkages between abutting residential areas is encouraged in order to

+provide convenient access to recreation, schools, libraries, and shopping.
 Vehicular connections between subdivisions should be designed to serve local residents and discourage through traffic.
-Pedestrian connections between residential areas, sidewalks abutting the residential areas, and transit stops are encouraged. - F Clustering of residential units to preserve environmentally sensitive areas above and beyond Land Development Code requirements and/or to provide sites for schools, recreation and other public facilities is permitted under the Planned Unit Development zoning classification.
-To maintain compatibility with surrounding land uses, the density of clustered units is limited to a maximum of four dwelling units per net buildable acre. - G Mobile homes/manufactured housing may be permitted where compatible with surrounding development (i.e., areas where these uses are established and areas serving as a transition between higher intensity urban uses and Low Density Residential uses). - D. Single family detached residences (site-built or modular) Allowable dwelling unit types may be permitted up to seven dwelling units per net buildable acre in compliance with the provisions of Policy FLU 10.1 Affordable and Workforce Housing Density and Intensity Bonuses.
+Pedestrian connections between residential areas, sidewalks abutting the residential areas, and transit stops are encouraged.

+- B Clustering of residential units to preserve environmentally sensitive areas above and beyond Land Development Code requirements and/or to provide sites for schools, recreation and other public facilities is permitted under the Planned Unit Development zoning classification.
+To maintain compatibility with surrounding land uses, the density of clustered units is limited to a maximum of four dwelling units per net buildable acre. - C Mobile homes/manufactured housing may be permitted where compatible with surrounding development (i.e., areas where these uses are established and areas serving as a transition between higher intensity urban uses and Low Density Residential uses). - D. Single family detached residences (site-built or modular) Allowable dwelling unit types may be permitted up to seven dwelling units per net buildable acre in compliance with the provisions of Policy FLU 10.1 Affordable and Workforce Housing Density and Intensity Bonuses.